Caregiver: Surviving Covid19 Coronavirus

 My diary first served as a monitoring tool of my husband’s oxygen level and temperature, until I decided to google a more organized monitoring sheet.
 I thought that there must be one, having been in this epidemic for ten months now.
 I found and printed and started using this instead (Find here):

 I started filling out these sheets a few times during the day.
 Since I couldn’t go close to him, I asked him to take a picture with his phone and text me both the images of the oximeter and the thermometer.
-Since the text and images have dates, it was easier for me to jot down the numbers.
+Since the text and images have dates, it was easier for me to jot down the numbers, or do it later if I forgot.

 Of course reading the oximeter is another issue.
 There are two numbers on the oximeter -- what are they both for?
 Which one is the oxygen level?
 While most of us are trained since childhood to read a thermometer, an oximeter is a whole new tool all together.
 I bought mine in March, but never used it.
 At the time, they all disappeared from the pharmacy that I had to order it online.